ddhartma/Introduction-to-Neural-Networks/README.md

     - Gaussian Noise

 # Weight Initialization <a name="weight_init"></a>
 ## Why is weight initialization important? <a name="why_weight_init"></a>
+- To overcome local minima a random restart could beneficial.
-- The initial value of weights is important for learning
+- The initial value of weights is important for learning.
 - A deep neural network uses activation functions like sigmoid to implement nonlinearities.
 - If **all weights are around zero**, the sigmoid will produce **linear outputs** (linear region of sigmoid is around 0).
 The Deep Neural Network will **loose depth**.
 - If **all weights are too negative or to positive**, the sigmoid is almost **flat** (the sigmoid outputs are 1 or 0 then).
-A **Vanishing Gradient** problem will arise --> The **network will not learn**
+A **Vanishing Gradient** problem will arise --> The **network will not learn**.

 ## Why not a constant setting? <a name="not_constant"></a>
-- If all weights are equal there is no reason for the algorithm to learn
+- If all weights are equal there is no reason for the algorithm to learn.

     ![image36]

     - In Forward Propagation:
         - h<sub>1</sub>=h<sub>2</sub>=h<sub>3</sub>=h
         - y<sub>1</sub>=y<sub>2</sub>=y
-    - Some optimization will take place but weights remain useless
+    - Some optimization will take place but weights remain useless.

 ## Problem of initializations with Random Uniform or Random Normal   <a name="uniform_normal_init"></a>